Purging data on a regular basis plays a critical role in CRM database maintenance.

 Incomplete Contact Data

 Records with incomplete data are often a good choice when purging low-quality records from your CRM.
-Records with a large amount of incomplete or missing data fields provide no value to your teams and only serve to make your database cluttered and disorganized.
+Records with many incomplete or missing data fields provide no value to your teams and only make your database cluttered and disorganized.
 You can’t personalize a message with missing data.
 But you only want to purge records with incomplete data when it is completely useless, so you have to combine the identification of these records with other rules from this list before purging.

 Identifying records that are missing critical information that you will need to engage with those contacts — such as phone numbers, email addresses, and names — are great candidates to be purged.
-Records that contain a combination of missing or incomplete fields are unlikely to provide any positive impact remaining in your system.
+Records containing a combination of missing or incomplete fields are unlikely to provide any positive impact in your system.

 Free and Group Email Addresses